Future Imagery Architecture: Termination of IMINT FIA

-By 2005, an estimated US$10 billion had been spent by the US government on FIA, including Boeing's accumulated cost overrun of US$4 to 5 billion, and it was estimated to have an accumulated cost of US$25 billion over the ensuing twenty years.
+By 2005, an estimated US$10 billion had been spent by the US government on FIA, including Boeing's accumulated cost overrun of US$4-5 billion, and it was estimated to have an accumulated cost of US$25 billion over the ensuing twenty years.

 In reply to a request by the Permanent Select Committee on Intelligence, NRO on May 6, 2005 provided estimated termination costs for the i) full FIA program, ii) IMINT FIA, and iii) for a rescope of FIA into a new procurement program.
 This was followed by a report of an NRO appointed tiger team on August 12, 2005.
 In September 2005 DNI John Negroponte terminated the FIA IMINT contract with Boeing because of the cost overruns and delays of the delivery date.
 Instead Lockheed Martin received a contract to restart production of two legacy KH-11 Kennen satellite system with new upgrades.

 In 2012 NRO donated two sophisticated but unneeded space telescopes, reportedly built for FIA, to NASA for use in astronomy.